Skip to Content

 5. Power Steering Fluid Leakage

 This is a prevalent issue in the ML320 because the power steering reservoir has a small plastic connector that often breaks and causes leakage of the power steering fluid and a lot of noise.
+A similar problem can also occur in the SLK200 and W204 is also known for its power steering problems.
 The part number for the reservoir is “000 460 01 83” It is also advised to have an O ring ordered as well, “000 466 18 80”, because these often break while taking out the reservoir.

 The cost of this reservoir and the O ring/gasket is about $30.
 And the genuine Mercedes Power steering oil costs $18, Krytox grease is recommended for the O ring, but you can also use alternatives.
 You can get the Krytox grease for about $20.